daviddewhurst/daviddewhurst.github.io/index.md

 From time to time I will write about things.
 I will list the things here.

++ [Keep using plate notation](./blog/2020-07-28keep-using-plate-notation.html) Someone was wrong on the internet.
+In particular, someone expressed their (questionable) beliefs about plate notation.
+These are my feelings about that.
-+ [Theoretical data science background I: functional optimization](./blog/2020-05-30theoretical-ds-background-1-functional-optimization.html) First post in a (maybe) multipost series of theoreetical background for data scince.
++ [Theoretical data science background I: functional optimization](./blog/2020-05-30theoretical-ds-background-1-functional-optimization.html) First post in a (maybe) multipost series of theoretical background for data scince.
  Here lie Euler-Lagrange equations, the general supervised learning problem, and time series smoothing.
 + [Perturbing correlation matrices](./blog/2020-04-22correlation-perturbation.html): on what we can do when we are presented with a correlation matrix and *not* with the data that generated it